HTTP-RPC/Kilo/README.md

     * `JSONEncoder` - class that writes an object hierarchy to JSON
     * `XMLEncoder` - class that writes an object hierarchy to XML
 * `org.httprpc.beans`
-    * `BeanAdapter` - class that presents the properties of a Java bean object as a map and vice versa
+    * `BeanAdapter` - class that presents the properties of a Java bean object as a map
+    * `Ignore` - annotation indicating that a bean property should be ignored
     * `Key` - annotation that associates a custom key with a bean property
 * `org.httprpc.sql`
     * `Parameters` - class for applying named parameter values to prepared statements
-    * `ResultSetAdapter` - class that presents the contents of a JDBC result set as an iterable sequence of maps or strongly-typed row values
+    * `ResultSetAdapter` - class that presents the contents of a JDBC result set as an iterable sequence of maps

 These classes are discussed in more detail in the following sections.